-Carlson's Company Towns in the Pacific Northwest (University of Washington Press), based on more than one hundred Washington, Oregon and Idaho employer-owned communities during the twentieth century, now has a new introduction and an expanded gazetteer.
+Carlson's Company Towns in the Pacific Northwest (University of Washington Press), based on more than one hundred Washington, Oregon and Idaho employer-owned communities during the twentieth century, has an updated introduction and an expanded gazetteer.

 Extensively reviewed, Company Towns prompted such comments as "A generously illustrated book that meticulously surveys more than 100 mining towns, timber camps and government-owned communities in Washington, Oregon and Idaho..." and "...fascinating, authoritative study" in the Seattle Times as well as: